lingt-xyz/GitBook-INSE6110/overview-of-cryptology.md

 * key - info used in cipher known only to sender/receiver
 * encipher \(encrypt\) - converting plaintext to ciphertext
 * decipher \(decrypt\) - recovering ciphertext from plaintext

+## Attacker \(Cryptanalyst\) Model

+Passive: The attacker does not modify the data, only monitors the communication.
+It threatens confidentiality.

+* Example: listen to the communication between Alice and Bob, and if it’s encrypted try to decrypt it.

+Active: The attacker is actively involved in inserting, deleting, or modifying data.
+It threatens authentication and confidentiality.

 ## Kerckhoff’s Principle